Scale Up Your Growth

 If you’re using our integrated help desk software you can create web forms that automatically open a new service ticket and assigns the case to your support team, capturing the transaction to your CRM.

 You can set up auto-responses to let your customer know you have received their request and issue them with a case ID or “ticket” number.
-Consequently, all further communication quoting this reference will be automatically recorded to the case and the customer’s account in the CRM.
+Consequently, all further communication quoting this reference will be recorded to the case and the customer’s account in the CRM.